These mascarpone cookies will delight you with their buttery and crumbly exterior and creamy chocolate mascarpone cheese filling.

 Do you want to make these chocolate sandwich mascarpone cookies for the Holidays?
 Then presentation is everything.
 Here is an idea:

-- Place the cookies on a large serving plate covered with a white and opened napkin.
+- Place the cookies on a large, dark-colored serving plate.

 - Spread the cookies on the plate and garnish them with sugar powder for a snow-like effect.